-Client Plans: Required Signatures
+Client Plan: Required Signatures

-All Client Plans must be signed by:
+Client Plans must be signed by:

-- The clinician providing & documenting the services. - A licensed LPHA must finalize the Plan (same clinician ok) No longer have to sign in last 15 days of month, just within the month it's due! (the InSyst still can't accept entry until next month.) - If provider agency's MD prescribes psychotropic medication, MD must sign. - The client on the Plan (more in next slide). - The client's legal representative, when appropriate, as determined by the provider.
+- The clinician providing & documenting the services - A licensed LPHA to finalize the Plan (may be same clinician) No longer must sign in last 15 days of month, just within the month it's due!
+(InSyst still can't accept entry until next month.) - If provider agency's MD prescribes psychotropic medication, MD must sign - The client on the Plan (more in next slide) - The client's legal representative, when appropriate, as determined by the provider

 Client Plan is not a legal document (unlike a consent), so does not REQUIRE client's legal rep. unless client is unable to represent self.
-Follow your program's rule about this.